 October 2021 Albuquerque Historical Society Program

-The book can be found at Page 1 Books, Treasure House Books in Old Town, Museum Store at Albuquerque Museum, and Organic Books in Nob Hill.
+“Stories of Early Albuquerque” can be found at Page 1 Books, Treasure House Books in Old Town, Museum Store at Albuquerque Museum, and Organic Books in Nob Hill.
 Read “Genealogical book looks at the pioneering people who helped usher Albuquerque into the modern age” by Elaine D. Briseño in the Albuquerque Journal.

 Rosemary McNerney Winkler grew up in Albuquerque, graduated from St. Pius X High School, attended UNM and worked for the City of Albuquerque.
 She married William Winkler and was a stay-at-home mom until finding a cause in neighborhood and education issues in the 1970s and became an “urban guerrilla” working with other neighborhoods, the City Planning Commission, and the Board of Education to improve the neighborhood and elementary school.
 She served on the Albuquerque Youth Symphony, PTA, neighborhood association, Citizens’ Advisory boards, and the APS Vocational Education Advisory Committee.
 After that, Rosemary attended CNM receiving an associate degree in accounting.
 She was self-employed for over 30 years until retirement.